nurpax/vscode-bitmate/README.md

 # vscode-bitmate

 Bitmate displays the decimal/hex/binary value of literal number values in source code.
-The supported hex/binary formats is: `$abcd` (hex) and `%10101010` (binary).
+The supported hex/binary formats are:

+- `$abcd` (hex)
+- `%10101010` (binary)

 ## Features

-Quickly know the decimal value of a hexadecimal string
+Display the binary/decimal/hex value of a binary/decimal/hexadecimal string in source code.

 ![](images/bitmate-anim.gif)

-> Hoverhex is configured to work on any document
+Bitmate decimal hover is turned on by default for all document types.
+Note: this most likely needs to be made configurable.

 ## Contributing/Bug reporting